Parable of the Renegades

 Hey...!
 Lucas pursed his lips.

 Rio directed him to the person next to her.
-"This is Yakumo.
-She is my little sister."
+"This is Yakumo, my little sister."

 With that tracksuit she was wearing, he almost couldn't tell what kind of a body she had.
 Make her wear men or women's clothes and she could probably pass off as either gender.
-He also thought, in his opinion that Yakumo's face looks like it could be passed off as looking pretty or handsome too.
+In his opinion, the words “pretty” or “handsome” would be an accurate description of Yakumo's face, too.

-「そして八雲，こちらは Lucas Thorne-san。 サアカンサから来た。ニハンゴが全然わからない。英語だけだ。」 (And Yakumo, this is Lucas Thorne-san.
-He came here from Sarkansas.
-He doesn't understand Nihango at all.
+(And Yakumo, this is Lucas Thorne-san.
+He came here from the West.
+Also, he can’t speak Nihanese.
 Only English.)

-「そうか。。。」 (I see...)
-Yakumo bowed her head down and tried to introduce herself the best she could in front of her guest.
+With a few droplets of sweat trailing down her temple, Yakumo bowed her head and tried to introduce herself in front of her guest.
+She did the best she could.

-Even though her stuttering due to uncertainty and pronunciation due to her accent needed work, Lucas nonetheless got the message and decided it was best to reward her graciously for her effort.
+Despite her stuttering due to uncertainty and her unpolished pronunciation due to her accent, Lucas got the message nonetheless and figured it was best to reward her graciously for her effort.

 "Sure.
 Nice to meet you, too."
-He flashed her the friendliest smile he could make to let her know she did fine, at least for him.
+He flashed her the friendliest smile he could make and that told her she did fine, at least for him.

-Yakumo lifted her head and her nervousness showed the signs of dying down, relieved that her guest appeared to be a nice person.
-Rio, who was by no means expecting this, couldn't help but beam in appreciation and whisper under her breath.
+Yakumo lifted her head and her nervousness showed signs of dying down, relieved that her guest appeared to be a friendly person.
+Rio, who was by no means expecting this, couldn't help but whisper under her breath.

-With the introductions now finished, the three of them sat down at the dinner table.
+With the introductions now finished, Yakumo and Rio joined Lucas and took their seats at the dinner table.

-He didn't really escape though.
-Both looks on each of the sister's faces indicated that they were giggling at his mistake; Yakumo was trying to keep her lips from twitching while Rio was almost not trying.
+He didn't really escape, though.
+Both the looks on each of the sister's faces indicated that they were giggling at his mistake; Yakumo was trying to keep her lips from twitching while Rio was almost not trying.

-Regardless of that, Lucas passed over one hurdle, but now another one stood in his way.
+Regardless of that, Lucas passed over one hurdle.
+But then another one, a familiar one, stood in his way.

-The twin wooden chopsticks were joined together by a thin layer of wood in the center that allowed them to split apart when each of the sticks was pulled away from each other.
+His twin wooden chopsticks were joined together by a thin layer of wood in the center that allowed them to split apart when each of the sticks was pulled apart.
 Apparently, Lucas didn't separate them properly because while on one hand, he held half of a stick, the other half was still attached to the stick on the opposite hand.

 And if just separating them was a problem, using them to eat was worse.
-Every time Lucas would just barely manage to pick up a cube of wagyu beef off a plate, it would fall back down to the plate before he could bring it within inches to his mouth.
+Every time Lucas barely managed to pick up a cube of wagyu beef, it would fall back to its serving plate before he could bring it within inches of his mouth.

-Meanwhile, Rio and Yakumo were easily snatching everything else, like they were grabbing it with their hands.
-All the pieces of food in the center of the table was disappearing one by one without warning.
+Meanwhile, Rio and Yakumo were easily snatching everything else like they were grabbing it with their hands.
+All the food on the table were disappearing one by one off their plates without warning thanks to a pair of plastic chopsticks, one ebony and the other ivory in color.

 It wasn't long before all the karaage and nigiri disappeared from their respective plates.

 After many attempts that he lost count of, Lucas snagged one piece of wagyu.
 When the meat finally went down his throat, Lucas tasted its divine flavor like it was a gift from the gods.
-It wasn't just the taste that was amazing, the texture was great too.
-He felt like he could actually drink the meat!
+It wasn't just the taste that was amazing, the texture was otherworldly too.
+It was as if he drank the meat!

 Rio often paused in the middle of enjoying her meal.
-She kept her eye glued to Lucas, who was trying to feed himself.
-She taunted his lack of proficiency in silence with a mocking smile.
+She kept her eye glued to Lucas, who was trying and often failing to feed himself.
+She taunted his lack of proficiency in silence with a mocking smile she made sure to beam whenever he looked her way.

 Watching him struggle to eat with chopsticks was already satiating her hunger.